 - Bleeding.
 There is a risk of bleeding with any operation.
-It is rare that we have to transfuse patients after this operation.
+It is rare that we have to transfuse patients after their operation.
 What can I do?
 Please let your doctor know if you are taking a blood-thinning tablet such as warfarin, aspirin, clopidogrel or rivaroxaban as you may be asked to stop them before your operation. - Infection.
 There is a small risk of infection with any operation (about 5 to 13 cases in 100 operations).
-If it occurs, an infection can be a wound infection, vaginal infection or a urinary infection, and is usually treated with antibiotics.
+If it occurs, an infection can be a wound infection or a urinary infection, and is usually treated with antibiotics.
 The risk of infection is reduced by routinely giving you a dose of antibiotic during your operation.
 Chest infection may also occur because of the anaesthetic.
 What can I do?
 Treat any infections you are aware of before surgery.
 After surgery, regular deep breathing exercises can help prevent chest infections; the nurses will guide you how to do this. - Deep Vein Thrombosis (DVT).
 This is a clot in the deep veins of the leg.
 Occasionally this clot can travel to the lungs (pulmonary embolism) which can be very serious and in rare circumstances it can be fatal (less than 1 in 100 of those who get a clot).
 The risk increases with obesity, severe varicose veins, infection, immobility and other medical problems.
 The risk is significantly reduced by using special stockings and injections to thin the blood.
 What can I do?
-Stop taking any hormones such as hormone replacement therapy (HRT) and some types of birth-control pills, 4 weeks before surgery.
+Stop taking any hormones such as hormone replacement therapy (HRT) and some types of birth-control pills 4 weeks before surgery.
 These can usually be restarted 4 weeks following surgery when the risk of blood clots has reduced.
 Do not arrange surgery the day after a long car journey or flight.
 As soon as you are awake start moving your legs around.
 Keep mobile once you are at home and continue to wear your compression stockings during times when you are less mobile.

 - Wound complications.
 Wounds can become infected or occasionally stitches can become loose allowing the wound to open up or tighten causing discomfort.
+There are no wounds within the vagina for this operation, but there may be if there has been an additional vaginal operation at the same time.

 What can I do?
-Keep the surrounding area clean and dry carefully after washing using a clean towel or a hairdryer on a cool setting.
-Do not douche the vagina.
+Keep any wounds clean and dry external wounds carefully after washing using a clean towel or a hairdryer on a cool setting.
+If there are vaginal wounds from a vaginal repair do not douche the vagina or use tampons.